isaacnmm/pestpolicy-hugo2XX/content/posts/best-white-paints-for-interior-walls/index.md

 Cons: - Not best for Commercially interior walls like theatre - May need more coats for rough surfaces.

-> See Also: > Removing the Paint From Concrete

 ###  [2.
 Drylok 28613 Extreme Latex Masonry Waterproofer Interior paint](https://www.amazon.com/dp/B0014AZ3ES/?tag=p-policy-20)